Comprehensive Security Solutions for Your Organization

 Securing cloud environments requires specific measures that account for the particular characteristics and risks of cloud services.

-• Shared Responsibility Model: Clear understanding of the areas of responsibility of cloud provider and customer
+Shared Responsibility Model: Clear understanding of the respective responsibilities of cloud provider and customer

 🔒 Technical Measures